 The Tower King are great views but you are not guaranteed a strip View, just a high floor, which is a shame.
 If they cannot offer a Strip View at Check-in consider asking to move to a room that does offer a strip View, even a Stay-Well, they are usually accommodating.

-For us, the Stay-Well rooms are still the best if the Standard layout’s.
-The purified and scented air really is the perfect tonic to the stuffy smoky casino floor.
-And the Beds are just that much comfier than the regular.
+For us, the Stay-Well rooms are still the best if the Standard layouts.
+The purified and scented air really is the perfect tonic for the stuffy smoky casino floor.
+And the Beds are just that much comfier than the regular ones.
 Again you have the issue with the view, but you normally end up with a Strip or volcano and the extras help to make up for that disappointment if not.

 Have Your Say